Affinity and Anti-Affinity

 Node Preference Rule

-To demonstrate its effect, add a node to the cluster and ensure that the node is not in the same AZ with other nodes.
-After the node is created, query the AZ of the node.
-As shown in the following output, the newly added node is in cn-east-3c.
+To demonstrate the effect, add a node in a different AZ from other nodes to the cluster and check the AZ of the node.
+In the following output, the newly added node is in cn-east-3c.

 $ kubectl get node -L failure-domain.beta.kubernetes.io/zone,gpu NAME STATUS ROLES AGE VERSION ZONE GPU 192.168.0.100 Ready <none> 7h23m v1.15.6-r1-20.3.0.2.B001-15.30.2 cn-east-3c 192.168.0.212 Ready <none> 8h v1.15.6-r1-20.3.0.2.B001-15.30.2 cn-east-3a true 192.168.0.94 Ready <none> 8h v1.15.6-r1-20.3.0.2.B001-15.30.2 cn-east-3a 192.168.0.97 Ready <none> 8h v1.15.6-r1-20.3.0.2.B001-15.30.2 cn-east-3a

 Define a Deployment.
-Use the preferredDuringSchedulingIgnoredDuringExecution rule to set the weight of nodes in cn-east-3a as 80 and nodes with the gpu=true label as 20.
-In this way, pods are preferentially deployed on the node in cn-east-3a.
+Use preferredDuringSchedulingIgnoredDuringExecution to set the weight of nodes in cn-east-3a to 80 and nodes with the gpu=true label to 20.
+In this way, pods are preferentially deployed onto the nodes in cn-east-3a.

 apiVersion: apps/v1 kind: Deployment metadata: name: gpu labels: app: gpu spec: selector: matchLabels: app: gpu replicas: 10 template: metadata: labels: app: gpu spec: containers: - image: nginx:alpine name: gpu resources: requests: cpu: 100m memory: 200Mi limits: cpu: 100m memory: 200Mi imagePullSecrets: - name: default-secret affinity: nodeAffinity: preferredDuringSchedulingIgnoredDuringExecution: - weight: 80 preference: matchExpressions: - key: failure-domain.beta.kubernetes.io/zone operator: In values: - cn-east-3a - weight: 20 preference: matchExpressions: - key: gpu operator: In values: - "true"